MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/3/index.md

 - [ ] A performance-based fee tied to returns.
 - [ ] No fees are charged in this type of account.

-> **Explanation:** Unlike commission-based accounts that charge per trade, a non-managed fee-based account charges a recurring fee that may be a flat amount or a percentage of AUM.
+> **Explanation:**( Unlike commission-based accounts that charge per trade, a non-managed fee-based account charges a recurring fee that may be a flat amount or a percentage of AUM.)

----

 ### In non-managed fee-based accounts, who holds the final decision-making authority over trades?
 - [ ] The advisor holds full discretionary authority.